Get THE RACK DEMO

 Subscription Model

 Monthly payments for ongoing access.
 The appeal is a lower upfront cost.
 The reality is you are renting your record-keeping system.
 Stop paying and you lose access to records you built.
 Some platforms charge additional fees to export your own data.
-Over two years, a monthly subscription often exceeds the cost of a one-time purchase, and you still own nothing at the end of it.
+In two years, a monthly subscription often exceeds the cost of a one-time purchase, and you still own nothing at the end of it.

 One-Time Purchase Model